For most of us, it’s cold right now. For some of us, it’s really, really cold (tongue stuck to a flagpole cold).

 “If you throw a bunch of colors in a pot, it’ll turn brown.
 It’s the same with cocktails.
 Our goal is to take care with the drinks so that doesn’t happen.”

 Another way the cocktail program has seen success, Zamora said, is by embracing what already works on the island.
-For example, two-part drinks like a vodka soda or a gin & tonic are big, because there’s a reputation for drinks to take a long time to come out.
+For example, two-part drinks like a vodka soda or a gin & tonic are big, because there’s a reputation for

 “If you order a Manhattan and there’s nobody else in the bar, it still may take ten minutes,” Zamora said.
 “There’s a saying here for stuff like that, ‘Rush slowly.’”